 But there’s a new contender when it comes to the all-important active-wear check-list that goes far beyond squat-proof, but one that is just as important!

-Companies all across the globe are popping up with their eco-sustainable workout gear with brands highlighting organic or locally sourced materials; embracing the innovation side by creating their products from discarded plastic bottles; combatting unsafe and unlawful working practices and labour; or by pledging percentages of their profit to relevant and sustainable charities.
+Companies all across the globe are popping up with their sustainable fitness and eco-friendly workout gear with brands highlighting organic or locally sourced materials; embracing the innovation side by creating their products from discarded plastic bottles; combatting unsafe and unlawful working practices and labour; or by pledging percentages of their profit to relevant and sustainable charities.

 There are far too many companies, to list in this post but I have shared my top faves so you can work out knowing that not only you look good, but you look even better knowing you have helped the world, one squat-proofed pair of tights at a time.